dream-lab/riot-bench/README.md

  ```
 - For microTaskName please refer  switch logic in  MicroTopologyFactory class in package   "in.dream_lab.bm.stream_iot.storm.topo.micro"

-Please refer the paper for detailed info  - <https://arxiv.org/abs/1701.08530> (To appear in Concurrency and Computation: Practice and Experience)
+Please refer the paper for detailed info  - <https://arxiv.org/abs/1701.08530>

+### Please cite as:
+- RIoTBench: A Real-time IoT Benchmark for Distributed Stream Processing Platforms, Anshu Shukla, Shilpa Chaturvedi and Yogesh Simmhan, _Concurrency and Computation: Practice and Experience_, 2017 (To appear)

+This article is an extended version of:
+- Benchmarking Distributed Stream Processing Platforms for IoT Applications, Anshu Shukla and Yogesh Simmhan, _TPC Technology Conference on Performance Evaluation & Benchmarking (TPCTC)_, 2016.